 10. Secure your crossbow in a TenPoint crossbow case and store in a cool, dry place.

 The best place to store your crossbow for the long-term is in a cool, dry place.
 Allowing it to be exposed to excessive heat (in a hot attic or next to a fireplace) can alter its tuning and subject the cables and string to dry rot.
 Likewise, storing it in a cold, damp garage or basement may cause some parts to rust over a period of several months.
 Choose a spot that you know will remain relatively dry and cool, even during seasonal transitions.
-Place your crossbow in a protective case like the TenPoint Stag, Hammerhead, or Blazer cases, and hang the crossbow for the off-season.
+Place your crossbow in a protective case and hang the crossbow for the off-season.